Print a complete copy of the

 The American Racing Pigeon Union has developed these rules as

 a national set of standards for all competing organizations

-(Clubs, Combines, Associations,
+(Clubs, Combines, Associations, etc.) to:

-organizational consistency and the highest
+1. Maintain organizational consistency and the highest

 standards of honesty, integrity and sportsmanship in our

-competitions;

-make for fair competitions within our affiliated
+competitions; 2.
+To make for fair competitions within our

-competing on a level playing field for AU national awards,
+are competing on a level playing field for AU national awards,

 thereby ensuring the absolute integrity, honor and esteem of